 - 20 Apr 2012 by skipparn

-- allegra, allegra-d, effexor, effexor xr, neurontin, norvasc, topamax, zyrtec, depression, high blood pressure, migraine, allergies, obesity, hot flashes, lovastatin, nortriptyline, allergic rhinitis, hypertension, migraine prophylaxis, spasms, medication
+- allegra, allegra-d, effexor, effexor xr, neurontin, norvasc, topamax, zyrtec, depression, high blood pressure, migraine, allergies, obesity, muscle spasm, hot flashes, lovastatin, nortriptyline, allergic rhinitis, hypertension, migraine prophylaxis, medication

 If im correct, benzodiazepines are basically called benzos. theres a lot of different drugs that fall under that catigory, such as muscle relaxers like soma, or antianxiety medications like xanex(bars) or klonopin. chances are if there are muscle relaxers or anti anxiety meds you take thats why you showed positive. but thats only if what i remember the meaning of benzodiazepines to be true or not. sorry if i couldnt help more.

 Have you by chance taken Frisium, Urbanol, Lunesta, Sonata, Starnoc, Ambien, Nytamel, Stilnoct, Stilnox, Zoldem, Zolnod, Imovane, Rhovane, Ximovan, Zileze, Zimoclone, Zimovane, Zopitan, or Zorclone?
 These drugs except for the first two work on benzodiazepine receptors with the same or similar effects and are cross tolerant drugs.

 Still looking for answers?
 Try searching for what you seek or ask your own question.

 Posted 19 Apr 2012 • 1 answer

 Posted 23 Aug 2015 • 1 answer

 Posted 10 Nov 2015 • 2 answers

 Posted 8 Sep 2016 • 1 answerFAQ by Drugs.com